-We celebrate and uplift refugees on June 20th each year.
-This year’s theme for UN’s World Refugee Day is #StepWithRefugees.
-We asked the staff and loved ones at CCVT to go for a walk and dedicate that walk to all refugees and reflect on the journey that they may have taken to reach safety.
+Every year, CCVT and partner agencies follow the theme for UN’s World Refugee Day.
+Over the past years, we asked staff and CCVT clients to go for a walk and dedicate that walk to all refugees and reflect on the journey that they may have taken to reach safety.

 Most importantly, CCVT expresses great sorrow in the loss of a dear community member, Sarah Hegazi.
 We stand in solidarity with her, the work she has done and all that she is.
 May she rest in Power.